 Select to insert a driver action to add a photo to prove handoff, or record any damage.
 You can use the device's camera to capture the image and you can view it later in the order details .

-To allow drivers to share the photo with the consumer in the customer experience page, select show share with customer checkbox and choose whether you want to share by default.
+To allow drivers to share the photo with the customer in the customer experience page, select show share with customer checkbox and choose whether you want to share by default.

 Tip